Department of Probation

 Family Court Petition Assistance

 The probation department assists the public with filling out Family Court related petitions having to do with family offenses (aka orders of protection) and custody/visitation.
-This also includes preparation of modification and violation (aka enforcement.
+This also includes preparation of modification and violation (aka enforcement) petitions.
 We can handle some emergency walk-in petitions, but it is always best to call ahead to let us know you will be coming, to make the process as smooth as possible for you.
 All other petitions are handled by appointment.
 Please call ahead to schedule.

 TO PREPARE FOR YOUR APPOINTMENT:

 If you are coming here to modify or violate (enforce) an order you will need to bring that order with you.
 We do not have access to look up your case or see your case history.
-Should you not have these documents upon your arrival you, will be asked to go to the courthouse to obtain copies.
+Should you not have these documents upon your arrival, you will be asked to go to the courthouse to obtain copies.
 Please be aware that the court cannot always print these documents for you right away and, at times, will need to mail them to you.
 If this happens, you will need to re-schedule your appointment with our office.

 To ensure you have everything you may need for your appointment, it’s best to bring the most recent family court orders, if any, as well as Judgment of Divorce AND Stipulation of Settlement with you.
 These need to be signed copies.